The Growth of Our Worship Community

 1857 The church building was dedicated.
 The building was used by the Union Christian Association Church, with Lutherans, Methodists and Episcopalians worshiping there.

 1858 Rev. Martin left.
-Rev. William M Heiling became pastor.
+Rev. William M Heilig became pastor.

-1867 The house at 300 Morris Avenue was built.
-This house actually fronted on Webster Avenue.
-Webster Ave. may have existed only on paper, but it does show up on maps as late as 1915.
+1867 The house at 300 Morris Ave was built.
+This house actually fronted on Webster Ave.
+Webster Ave may have existed only on paper, but it does show up on maps as late as 1915.

-1889 Rev. Morris left.
-Rev. Andrew S. Fichthorn became pastor.
+1889 Rev. Morris left Sept.
+Rev. Andrew S. Fichthorn became pastor Oct 13.

-1890 Rev. Fichthorn left due to failing health.
-Rev. William A. Sadtler became pastor.
+1890 Rev. Fichthorn left due to failing health during March.
+Rev. Morris became interim pastor.
+Rev. William A. Sadtler became acting pastor Oct.

 1896 Rev. Hughes left.
 Rev. John Fielding Crigler became pastor in Sept.